Six is the magic number when it comes to your loyal ecommerce customers.

 Why is this exactly?
 It’s not because your customers are purposely trying to confuse you.
 It’s simply the nature of how buyers interact with ecommerce brands online today.

-As a B2C marketer, this makes it tough to track your customer identity as they actually interact with your brand.
+As a B2C marketer, this confusion makes it tough to track how your customers actually interact with your brand.
 At the same time, it’s vital to understand your customer behavior so you can personalize your marketing to each customer.
 Here’s how you can handle the multiple identities of your loyal customers and make the most of your B2C marketing strategy.

 The challenge of the modern buyer

-For example, if a customer browses on their mobile phone, but then purchases on their desktop (which is incredibly common in ecommerce), you may not realize it’s the same person browsing and purchasing.
-If you haven’t linked those two identities to the same customer, it’s easy to accidentally send out an email offering a coupon on the product your customer has already purchased.
-This makes your marketing team look silly and unprofessional, running the risk of alienating a loyal customer.
+For example, if a customer browses on their mobile phone, but then purchases on their desktop (which is incredibly common in ecommerce), you may not realize it’s the same person browsing and buying.
+If you haven’t linked those two identities to the same customer, it’s easy to accidentally send out an email with a coupon for the product your customer has already purchased.
+This makes your marketing team look silly and unprofessional and runs the risk of alienating a loyal customer.

 Resolve customer identity

 The first step in better engaging your loyal customers is to unify your view of their activity across web, mobile, email and other channels or devices.
 This is known as Identity Resolution and is the key to better personalizing marketing to every individual customer.
-With Identity Resolution technology, you can track every customer’s multiple identities and unify them into a single source of truth.
+With Identity Resolution technology, you can track every customer’s multiple identities and unify them within a single customer ID.
 Then, you know exactly what actions each individual customer takes, on what channel, and when.